AlanKooWeiQuan/AirrLabs_DataEngineer_Assessment/README.md

 ## Data Pipeline Orchestrator : Dagster
--Overview: Dagster is an open-source orchestrator designed for ETL pipelines, offering an easy-to-use Python API.
+- Overview: Dagster is an open-source orchestrator designed for ETL pipelines, offering an easy-to-use Python API.
--Features:
+- Features:
-  -Direct integration with MySQL and other databases.
+  - Direct integration with MySQL and other databases.
-  -Supports logging, monitoring, and error handling.
+  - Supports logging, monitoring, and error handling.
-  -Comes with a user-friendly web UI for monitoring pipelines.
+  - Comes with a user-friendly web UI for monitoring pipelines.

 Procedure: